pwelagedara/template/README.md

 ## What is there?
 * Swagger Documentation
 * Exception Handling examples( Filter Level and Controller Level)
-* Spring Security is enabled with Basic In-Memory Authentication
+* Spring Security is enabled with Basic In-Memory Authentication( V1.0.0.RELEASE)
 * Custom Error Messages for 401 and 403 responses from Spring Security
 * Spring Data JPA
 * Spring Profiles for Development and Production